joonanykanen/FoundationsOfPython/README.md

 #  FoundationsOfPython

-This project consists of 2 main things: The Python course practical assignment of our university and a bunch of other fun programs I wrote.
+This repository consists of 2 main things: The Python course practical assignment of our university and a bunch of other fun programs I wrote.
 ## Installation

 You can run these programs using Python 3.
 I suggest downloading Python from [python.org](https://python.org) and running the programs in VS Code using Python extension.